hphelion/documentation/network-quickstart.md

 You can customize the default network using either the HP Helion Public Cloud Console HP Helion Public Cloud 13.5 CLI or the .

-When you first activate the compute service, a [default](#default) configuration is created that should provide enough capacity for typical needs.
+When you first activate the Compute service, a [default](#default) configuration is created that should provide enough capacity for typical needs.
 However, you can create a new network, allowing you to assign a specific IP address to the network and subnet.

 You can use the HP Helion Public Cloud Management Console, the HP Helion Public Cloud Networking API, the HP Helion Public Cloud CLI, or our language bindings.